Asado: Similar terms in other cuisines

 South American asado should not be confused with asado in the Philippines, which refers to two different braised dishes: asado de carajay, which is braised meat with vegetables in a savory stew; and pork asado, which is a sweet braised version of char siu.
 The equivalent of Latin American asado barbecues in Philippine cuisine would be the various inihaw dishes (also known as sinugba or inasal).

 In Portugal, a roasted fish dish served with sausages and bacon is also known as assado.

 In Goa, roast beef is called assad, from Portuguese assado.

-In South Africa, a whole meat carcass cooked with the al asador method is called asado spit braai or spit roast.
+In South Africa, the activity of cooking meat or sausages on a grill over a fire is termed a braai.
+When a whole meat carcass cooked similarly to the al asador method, it is called asado spit braai or spit roast.